 4a.
 Making Applesauce: Explain to students that the class will be making applesauce using the different apple varieties they just studied.
 Say, Some apple varieties taste sweet and others are tart, so they each contribute something unique to the applesauce.
-Call up groups one at a time to contribute to the applesauce.
+Call up groups one at time to contribute to the applesauce.
 Have each group of students use the apple corer to slice and core one apple, toss it into the pot, and stir or mash the apples.
-(15 min)

 4b.
-Creating a Visual Recipe: While the applesauce is cooking, have students complete the All in For Applesauce Recipe Worksheet.
+Writing Activity: While the applesauce is cooking, have students write responses to the following prompt: Diverse varieties of apples contribute to a flavorful applesauce.
+How do diverse people contribute to a vibrant community?
+Before they begin, explain that "vibrant" can mean exciting, strong, and lively.
 If your applesauce still needs more time to cook after the writing activity, you might include one of the extensions below.
-(20 min.)
+(15 min.)

 5. Tasting: Pass out a tasting cup of applesauce to each student.
 Ask students to use adjectives to describe the taste and texture of the applesauce.
 (5 min.)